 The GCSP provides executive education, dialogue opportunities, policy analysis and forward-thinking solutions to an array of individuals and institutions.

-Each year we host more than 1,000 participants, including politicians, diplomats, military organisations, business leaders and NGOs, from 140 nations.
+Each year we host 1,100 participants, including politicians, diplomats, military organisations, business leaders and NGOs, from 140 nations.

 We foster strategic, innovative and critical thinking in all our activities, and our principles of impartiality, independence and inclusiveness make us a sought-after venue for track 1.5 and 2.0 diplomacy.